 My research interests centre on applied, patient-led research, including research exploring quality of life and identifying patient needs, utilising patient-reported outcomes (PRO).
 My research predominantly focuses on cancer patients, with a view to undertaking research that ultimately improves cancer patient outcomes.

 I work on the Yorkshire Cancer Research funded study called APPROACH (PIs: Dr Abigail Fisher & Dr Pippa Lally, University College London) to explore the potential of a mobile phone application to increase physical activity in Yorkshire cancer patients.
 I also work on the Cancer Research UK-funded study exploring the efficacy of a brief, habit-based intervention for improving dietary and physical activity behaviours in people living with and beyond cancer (ASCOT).

-I have previously undertaken several studies that focused on collecting and evaluating the use of electronic patient-reported outcomes (ePRO) methods to inform clinical practice and improve the communication of patient’s symptoms and side effects during or following cancer treatment.
+I have previously undertaken several studies that focused on collecting and evaluating the use of electronic patient-reported outcomes (ePRO) methods (quality of life and adverse events) to inform clinical practice and improve the communication of patient’s symptoms and side effects during or following cancer treatment.